 Companies see hundreds of thousands of dollars differences with page ranking.
 If they fall back one, they see a major decrease in revenue.
 If they are a top choice, their entire business changes.
 Page rank is a powerful component of your brand.
 Keep descriptions simple and to the point.
 Understand what your shoppers want and use the words and phrases they use to find your products.

 Email marketing yields one of the highest ROI of any marketing channel.
 VentureBeat reports email generates an ROI of $38 for every $1 spent.
-If you are beginning an email marketing campaign, you may think it’s easy to purchase a targeted email list and blast them out.
+If you are beginning an expert email marketing campaign, you may think it’s easy to purchase a targeted email list and blast them out.

 Marketers have become very inventive with jewelry advertising strategies over the past couple of years.
 Promotional emails now include mystery sales, product videos that showcase the piece in different color options, and even exclusive collection previews.
 If you want to leverage email marketing as a part of your jewelry advertising mix, you must think outside the box.